 - 8 ounces ground beef

 - 2 teaspoons yellow mustard (we use Frenches)

 - 1/2 cup minced onion

-- Combine the beans, beef stock and ground beef in the pot of the pressure cooker.
+- Combine the beans, beef stock, and ground beef in the pressure cooking pot.

 - Use a potato masher to mash the beans and ground beef to a very fine consistency.